andybzn/nrc2strava/README.md

 - Specify **env** variables
 - **npm start nike** - fetch all Nike Run Club activities that have **GPS** data and create gpx files
 - **npm start strava** - upload all gpx files to Strava
+- **npm run sync** - same as above in one command

+or use docker
+- `docker run --env-file=/opt/nrc2strava/.env rtyshyk/nrc2strava`

 ### Notes